 The Power of a Tear: The Secret of Crying Over the Destruction of the Temple

-Lesson No. 35 | * Motzaei Shabbos Parashas Devarim, the night of the 10th of Menachem Av (delayed Tisha B'Av) 5755 - the night of the delayed Tisha B'Av in the Yeshiva
+Lesson No. 35 | * Motzaei Shabbos Parashas Devarim, the night of the 10th of Menachem Av (delayed Tisha B'Av) 5755 - The night of the delayed Tisha B'Av in the Yeshiva

 The Mocker Who Melted from the Crying